-The 2017-2022 Transportation Improvement Program (TIP) for the ACOG region is a six-year program of transportation capital projects that includes a seven-year estimate of transit capital and maintenance requirements.
-While the TIP is updated as needed, and biennially at a minimum, amendments must go through a rigorous review by ACOG staff, the RTAC, and the public.
-The Plan must be financially constrained, meaning that the amount of funding programmed must not exceed the amount of available estimated funding.
-Specifically, the TIP identifies transportation improvement projects recommended for advancement during the program years that receive Federal Highway Administration or Federal Transit Administration funds and identifies the criteria and process for prioritization of projects in the TIP and any changes from past TIPs.
-The TIP also creates an implementation timeline for projects and includes realistic estimates of total costs and revenue for the program period.
+The 2017-2022 Rural Transportation Improvement Program (RTIP) for the ACOG region is a sixyear program of transportation capital projects that includes a seven-year estimate of transit capital and maintenance requirements.
+While the RTIP is updated as needed, and biennially at a minimum, amendments must go through a rigorous review by ACOG staff, the RTAC, and the public.
+The RTIP must be financially constrained, meaning that the amount of funding programmed must not exceed the amount of available estimated funding.
+Specifically, the RTIP identifies transportation improvement projects recommended for advancement during the program years that receive Federal Highway Administration or Federal Transit Administration funds and identifies the criteria and process for prioritization of projects in the RTIP and any changes from past RTIPs.
+The RTIP also creates an implementation timeline for projects and

-The projects proposed by the TIP for each Council of Government (COG) or Metropolitan Planning Organization (MPO) are evaluated and incorporated into the Statewide TIP by the SCDOT Commission.
-The 2017-2022 TIP for the Appalachian COG region was adopted in June 2016.
-Oconee County projects included in the TIP, including regional prioritization, are listed in Table 9-6.
+The projects proposed by the RTIP for each Council of Government (COG) or Metropolitan Planning Organization (MPO) are evaluated and incorporated into the Statewide TIP by the SCDOT Commission.
+The 2017-2022 RTIP for the Appalachian COG region was adopted in June 2016.
+Oconee County projects included in the RTIP, including regional prioritization, are listed in Table 9-6.
 The funding source for all of these projects is the Federal Surface Transportation Block Grant program, with funding allocated by the SCDOT through the Guideshare program.